EU AI Act compliance assessment.

 knowingly.
 No disclosure obligation applies to these tiers under Article 50(1).

-- The API documentation and Enterprise terms of service require customers to implement AI disclosure at the application layer for any user-facing deployment of expert persona endpoints.
+- The API documentation and Enterprise terms of service require customers to implement AI disclosure at the application layer for any user-facing deployment.

 -

-X-AI-System: trueresponse header is included in all SiteEngine AI API responses, providing a machine-readable signal for customer applications to use in implementing disclosure. - Sedasoft provides a reference disclosure implementation in the integration documentation.
+X-Hydrate-AI-System: hydrate-enterprise/1.0; purpose=rag-retrievalheader in all responses, providing a signal for customer applications to use in implementing disclosure. - Sedasoft provides a reference disclosure implementation in the integration documentation.

 6.2 Article 50(2) - Synthetic and AI-generated content